ned14/outcome/Readme.md

  - [x] Replace existing Outcome with peer review Outcome
  - [x] Retarget unit test suite at peer review Outcome
  - [x] Redo .natvis
- - [ ] Replace SFINAEd constructors with Concepts instead.
+ - [x] Replace SFINAEd constructors with Concepts instead.
+ - [ ] Manually copy & paste together a basic synopsis of result and outcome to serve as "the docs" until Standardese can be persuaded to produce better output.

 Maybe?
  - [ ] Make `result`'s explicit converting constructors accept any type providing a